 Why Bloom Time Matters

-- Seasonal interest from spring through fall (and even winter in some climates).
+- Seasonal interest from spring through fall (and even winter in mild climates)

 Step 1: Choose Long-Blooming Flowers